mardisen/solid-swipe-card/README.md

 The type that defines what props [`SwipeCard`](#swipecard) and [`createSwipeCard`](#createswipecard) use.
 It inherits from `JSX.HTMLAttributes<HTMLDivElement>`, the standard props for a normal `<div>` element and adds the following properties.

-### `additionalStyle`
+### `style`

 -   optional
 -   type: `JSX.CSSProperties`

 Additional style to assign to the component.
-Currently, styles as a `string` is not supported due to how this library handles the movement of the card.
+Currently, style as a `string` is not supported due to how this library handles the movement of the card.

 ### `threshold`